Disable Single Packs

 Start the game

 Choose which pack you want loaded.
-You will see all available packs but packs you don’t own are grayed out.
+You will only see the packs you own.

 Revert will revert the changes you made this session.
 So if you have previously disabled Vampires and loaded the game like that, clicking on revert will go back to just having Vampires disabled.

-Once you are happy with your changes and click on OK, the game will ask you to restart the game so the changes can take effect.
+Once you are happy with your changes and click on Confirm, the game will ask you to restart the game so the changes can take effect.

 First you need the numbers of the packs you want to disable.
 You can find the numbers on the Pack Number list.